nikryan-cpu/HeteroEncoder/README.md

 ## 📌 Overview

 This project implements a deep learning framework designed to generate high-affinity drug candidates targeting VEGFR2.
-The core architecture is a Heterogeneous CVAE that encodes both molecular syntax (SMILES) and physicochemical descriptors (MW, LogP, TPSA, etc.) into a shared latent space.
+The core architecture is a Heterogeneous CVAE that encodes both molecular syntax (SMILES) and physicochemical descriptors (MW, LogP, TPSA) into a shared latent space.

 To overcome the limitations of standard generative models, this pipeline includes a Reinforcement Learning (RL) stage using the REINFORCE algorithm to fine-tune the generator for:
 1. Validity: Penalizing generation of non valide SMILES strings.